 Users would rather have short articles or tips than long articles.

-A dedicated meditation and mood journaling section does not have a strong enough. connection to the YMCA to satisfy the project constraints and users' needs.
+A dedicated meditation and mood journaling section does not have a significant tie to the YMCA's offerings to satisfy the project constraints and users' needs.

 Interested in physical fitness